 Additionally, the NDDPI will provide support and interventions for schools selected using a multifaceted approach:

-- All schools will be provided guidance and support including training on requirements and opportunities, and an NDDPI liaison to provide technical assistance
+- All schools are provided guidance and support including training on requirements and opportunities, and a Coaching Liaison to provide technical assistance

-- NDDPI has partnered with the North Dakota Regional Education Associations (NDREAs) to support NDDPI’s implementation of comprehensive support.
-This partnership provides an opportunity for identified schools to receive assistance with federal requirements, which includes coaching, professional development, evidence-based instructional strategies, data-based decision making, and ongoing support to meet improvement goals using the School Renewal Process.
+- This partnership provides an opportunity for identified schools to receive assistance with federal requirements, which includes coaching, professional development, evidence-based instructional strategies, data-based decision-making, and ongoing support to meet improvement goals using the School Renewal Guide

 Additional Requirements